commoncrawl/webarchive-indexing/README.md

 Thanks to the flexibility of the MRJob library, it is also possible to build a local ZipNum cluster, no Hadoop or EMR required!
 (MRJob automatically computes even split points when running locally, so the split file computation step is not necessary).

-If you have a number of [CDX](#cdx-file-format) files on disk, you can use the `build_local_zipnum.py` script to directly build a cluster locally on your machine.
+If you have a number of [CDX](#cdx-file-format) files on disk, you can use the [build_local_zipnum.py](./build_local_zipnum.py) script to directly build a cluster locally on your machine.

-For example, the following will be a cluster of 25 shards.
+For example, the following command creates a cluster of 25 shards.

 ```
 python build_local_zipnum.py /path/to/zipnum/ -s 25 -p /path/to/cdx/*.cdx.gz
 ```

-(The `-p` flag will specify if parallel processes wil be created for each map/reduce task, or (if absent) all tasks will be created sequentially).
+(The `-p` flag specifies to create parallel processes for each map/reduce task, or (if absent) all tasks will be created sequentially).

 After the script runs, the following files will be created:
 ```